JohnWCartmell/ERScript/html/change-18-May-2025.md

 ### Testing
 1. Testing: flexDiagramming/examples/src_routes/topdown_routes.

+> Extend this example so that there is an instance of an enclosure with two incoming routes
+>  extend with enclosures H and I and two top down routes from H to I.

 > Bug 14 July 2025: top down route from C to D rendered as ramp not orthogonal. ***Go figure***

-1. Test on all selected examples.
+2. Test on all selected examples.